Mint-Home-Technologies/mint-interview/README.md

 4. Select the heating type (heat pump or gas).
 5. Show a page where they enter their name, phone number, and email.
 6. Display a confirmation page after the flow is complete.
+7. Integrate a **NestJS** backend.
+It must use **SQLite** to store user data and expose all APIs needed by the wizard with validations and basic tests.
+The frontend should call the backend to determine the next step.
+For example, POST the user's answers to `/api/wizard/next-step` and store contact details through `/api/users`.

 You are free to choose the look and feel and any libraries.
 Use a local database, for example **SQLite**.
 Provide the code and a README explaining how to run the project, either in a GitHub repository or as a ZIP file.
+Document how to start both the frontend and the backend.